Karpacz

-Karpacz (/pl/, German: Krummhübel) is a spa town and ski resort in Jelenia Góra County, Lower Silesian Voivodeship, south-western Poland, and one of the most important centres for mountain hiking and skiing, including ski jumping.
+Karpacz (/pl/, German: Krummhübel) is a spa town and ski resort in Karkonosze County, Lower Silesian Voivodeship, south-western Poland, and one of the most important centres for mountain hiking and skiing, including ski jumping.
 Its population is about 4,500.
 Karpacz is situated in the Karkonosze Mountains – a resort with increasing importance for tourism as an alternative to the Alps.

 Karpacz is located at 480 to 885 m above sea level.
 South of Karpacz on the border to the Czech Republic there is Mount Sněžka-Śnieżka (1602 m).
 Since 2020, the town has been hosting the annual international Economic Forum.